Matthew White (journalist): Career

+Early journalism

 White began his journalism career at a local newspaper in Manly before moving to radio and joining Newcastle's NEWFM to present breakfast news.
-He moved to television in 1992 when he became weekend sports presenter for NBN News.
+He moved to television in 1992 when he became weekend sports presenter for NBN News. and then had a stint at radio Triple M.

-After another radio stint at Triple M, White joined Network Ten as a sport reporter.
+White joined Network Ten as a sport reporter.
 He became weekend host of the network’s flagship sports program Sports Tonight in 1993.
 During his time at Ten, White covered sports including Supercars, Big Bash League, Formula One, the Spring Racing Carnival and the AFL.
 He was a commentator for the Supercars in 2002 and 2003.
 He left Sports Tonight and Network Ten in mid-2004.

 Move to Seven Sport

 White joined the Seven Network in mid-2004 and became a major presenter in the Seven Sport stable.
 White was involved in the network’s Athens 2004 Olympics coverage, their Australian Open coverage, and was host of Seven’s (now-defunct) flagship sports program, Sportsworld.
 He also hosted evening events from Seven's main studio during the Beijing 2008 Olympics.

 Following Seven attaining the Supercars rights in 2007, he hosted and commentated their coverage alongside Neil Crompton, Mark Skaife, Mark Larkham and Mark Beretta until mid-2014.